AcceleratorFramew0rk/infra-starterkit/README.md

 Starter kit based on Accelerator Framework and allows you to create resources on Microsoft Azure in an Azure subscription.
 This is customized to install in a specific environment setup.

+## Components
+All Azure landing zone architectures have a separation of ownership between the platform team and the workload team, referred to as subscription democratization.
+Application architects, data scientists, and DevOps teams need to have a strong understanding of this responsibility split to know what's under their direct influence or control and what's not.

+Like most application landing zone implementations, the workload team is mostly responsible for the configuration, management, and deployment of the workload components, including all AI/AKS/AppServices/IoT services that are used in the reference architecture.

 ## Platform team-owned resources
 The platform team owns and maintains these centralized resources.
 This architecture assumes that these resources are pre-provisioned and considers them dependencies.
 * **Internet Ingress Firewall**